polygamma/aurman/README.md

 > The order of repositories in the configuration files matters; repositories listed first will take precedence over those listed later in the file when packages in two repositories have identical names, regardless of version number.
 - AUR packages

-If one wants to override this priority, it has to be done via the aurman config.
+Overriding this priority has to be done via the aurman config.

 For AUR packages create a section  `[aur_packages]` and list the names of the AUR packages.